sachint2001/RescueBox/flaskml_migration_steps.md

   * Define new functions:
     * cli_parser - takes in a list of arguments (passing in through the cli) and returns the input (first parameter to your ML function) to the ML function.
     * param_parser (OPTIONAL - only if you have parameters to your ML function) - takes in a list of arguments (passing in through the cli) and returns the parameters (second parameter to your ML function) to the ML function.
-    * validate_inputs (OPTIONAL but encouraged) - takes in the first parameter to your ML function and validates it.
-This is where you can add any validation logic you want.
-Ex: check if the file exists, check if the file is a valid audio file, etc.
   * Call the `add_ml_service` function with the required parameters for each ML endpoint in your application.
 Example:
 ```python
 import typer